 - Camping on site, lodging is available nearby for those that want a more comfortable bed.

 - Processing wild clay

 - Firing pottery in an outdoor, open wood fire

 Form a small bowl in the morning, then hike out to collect clay while the pottery dries.
 In the afternoon we will finish up our pots while we process the clay we gathered.
-Cook beans in a culinary shoe pot for dinner.

 Fire the large jars in the morning and say goodbye, class should be done around noon.